harshita23sharma/exploration-pancakes/Transformer/README.md

 6. Transformer Architecture details :

+#### Positional Encoding:
-Positional Encoding: Attention mechanism is very global and it is symmetrical wrt position.
-So we add positional encoding after input embedding to keep trach of positions of words/elements.
+Attention mechanism is very global and it is symmetrical wrt position.
+So we add positional encoding after input embedding to keep track of positions of words/elements.

+#### Feed Forward Sublayer:
+Composed of two linear transformations.
+So it's made up of two dense layers that learns on its own.
+FFN(x) = max(0, xW1 + b1)W2 + b , where x is inp to fed forward neural n/w.
+Relu is applied to it's linear transformation.
+It removes all negative values.
+This FFN is applied to each position separately and identically.
+It is also different for each sub layer.

+#### Add and Norm : Output of above sublayer is added to input of the sublayer and then we do standard normalization.
+#### Residual connection.
+It makes the learning easier, mainly back propagation.
+Adding i/p of layer to it's output.

+#### Last inear:
+Output of the decoder goes through dense layer with vocab_size units and a softmax, to get the probabilities for each word

 # Transformer - Application.